DS4A-TEAM25/ds4a-saber-pro-data-analysis/README.md

 * Basic Education Indicators
 * State and city locations

-The raw data was obtained from: https://www.datos.gov.co/
+For space reasons, the raw data is not inside this repository but you can find it at: https://www.datos.gov.co/

 ## File Description